-Infectious Disease Emergency Leave (IDEL) Extended Again.
-The Ontario Government has once again extended the COVID-19 period to cover any employee who has been temporarily laid off or working with reduced wages and/or hours to September 25, 2021.
-The previous extension was set to expire on July 3, 2021.
+Infectious Disease Emergency Leave (IDEL) Extended Again The Ontario Government has once again extended the COVID-19 period to cover any employee who has been temporarily laid off or working with reduced wages and/or hours to January 1, 2022.
+The previous extension was set to expire on September 25, 2021.

 Ontario Introduces Paid Infectious Disease Emergency Leave COVID-19 Putting Workers First Act – The Government of Ontario passed Bill 284, the COVID-19 Putting Workers First Act.
 This Bill amends the Employment Standards Act (“ESA”) to provide both paid and unpaid time off for certain reasons related to COVID-19.

 Federal Budget Commentary 2021 – On April 19, 2021, the Deputy Prime Minister and Finance Minister, the Honourable Chrystia Freeland, presented Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience, to the House of Commons.
 The publication covers a number of extensions to COVID relief programs like CEWS and CERS.